Moore Educational Trust

 How does Moore Educational Trust spend its money?

 Moore Educational Trust directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Moore Educational Trust tax-deductible?